elianafang/reply2reviewer_ZGRr/README.md

 - In purely homophilic graphs, where features align with edges, the additional modulation by FIFR may offer diminishing returns.

 Thank you again for your thoughtful reviews😊.

+### 😊We truly appreciate your constructive feedback and hope that our detailed responses and updates will help you reevaluate our work.